-description of the customer's performance related to the job's essential and nonessential responsibilities; and
+description of the customer's performance related to the job's essential and nonessential responsibilities;

+customer satisfaction was verified through either a signature on the VR1845B, or by a VR staff member's contact with the customer; and

 description of consultations made with the business, if any.

 Submit a complete and accurate invoice.